contagon/handbook/handbook/8-elders-quorum.md

 * Review information from ministering interviews.
 Plan ways to identify strengths and help meet needs.
 (See [chapter 21](21-ministering.md).)
 * Consider brethren to serve in callings and assignments.
 * Plan quorum meetings and activities.

 ### 8.3.4 Secretary

 With the bishop’s approval, a member of the elders quorum presidency may call a quorum member to be the quorum secretary.
-He presents him for a sustaining vote in a quorum meeting and sets him apart.
+He presents him for sustaining in a quorum meeting and sets him apart.

 The secretary’s responsibilities could include the following: